Character Creation

 • Starting Bonus: Add 1 die to Endurance, then add 1 to either Might or Survival

-• Starting Talent: Battle Fury - When you drop below half your maximum Life Points, you gain a +2 to all Endurance and Might rolls until the Sequence ends.
+• Starting Talent: Battle Fury — When you drop below half your maximum Life Points, you gain a +2 to all Endurance and Might rolls until the current Encounter/ Scene ends.

 • Life Point Bonus: 4